arman000/marty/README.md

 ## Marty SqlServers

-Marty comes with support for using the ActiveRecord Sql Server adapter.
+Marty comes with support for using the ActiveRecord SQL Server adapter.
 To use this functionality you will need:

 - A `config/sql_servers.yml` file that specifies your endpoint configurations,